 Coming towards the end of this interview, please share your advice for aspiring entrepreneurs.

 One of the common and most important pieces of advice followed by many legendary entrepreneurs like Steve Jobs, Jeff Bezos and Larry Page, is to be – Customer Centric.
 Every successful entrepreneur should be focused to design and create products, services, and experiences based what your customer wants.
 As a social business this is not different.
 We also focus on creating a flawless experience for our customers, while making a social impact for the beneficiaries.
 Another piece of advice, which I follow personally is to manage expectations.
 When it comes hiring people, making business deals or partnerships, I am always blunt, extremely upfront and I try to sketch worse scenario as I believe in under promising and over delivering, rather than the other way around.

-Could you explain a bit about Inpactor, the platform you are launching?
+Could you explain a bit about TogetherforSDGs, the platform you are launching?

 The platform helps Brands connect to Causes on a social network equipped with features to fund, manage, measure, report, and showcase social impact.
-Using blockchain technology Inpactor provides a transparent, reliable, and measurable approach to CSR.
+Using blockchain technology TogetherforSDGs provides a transparent, reliable, and measurable approach to CSR.
 All of this happens in one platform.
 There is no need to go elsewhere.
-We are launching the pilot run of Inpactorend of January 2019, and the public release is scheduled for 1st of June this year.
+We are launching the pilot run of TogetherforSDGs end of January 2019, and the public release is scheduled for 1st of June this year.

 That would be all from us now and I thank you Daniel for giving his time for the interview and sharing his story and advice for our readers.